noi-techpark/odh-docs/source/howto/mobility/mobilityanalytics.rst

 domain using the https://analytics.opendatahub.bz.it/ web site.

-.. note:: Access to data on this website is now possible by using R. See :ref:`r-access` section for information and directions.
+.. note:: Access to data on this website is now possible by using R. See :ref:`the dedicated section <r-access>`  for information and directions.

 Introduction